mikorys/TinderLikeImagesDownloader/README.md

 2. **(Optional)** If you installed node JS for the first time on your machine, restart your PC
 3. Download repository zip file and extract it to desktop
 4. Obtain X-auth token for your tinder account: Below you have instruction how to do that:\
-  -3A.**(Optional)** If you didn't do it ever before log in to your tinder account on Google Chrome using browser. **It is very important to be logged automatically to your tinder account** \
+  -3A.**(Optional)** If you didn't do it ever before log in to your tinder account on Google Chrome using browser. **It is very important to be logged automatically to your tinder account each time you open it* \
   -3B.
-Open new empty Chrome tab and press "F12" - click on Network Tab\ -3C.
+Open new empty Chrome tab and press "F12" - click on Network Tab \
+  -3C.
 Now in URL field paste tinder adress and click **Return/Enter key** - https://tinder.com/app/recs \
   -3D.
 In Filter searchField shown below paste following **text: meta?locale** \
   ![](images4Readme/FilterFieldLocation.png)